 Opening and Closing Pressure: For proper functioning of the pinch valve, the following pressure differentials must be considered:

 - Opening: The operating pressure should be more than the control pressure.
-The typical control pressure while opening is 0 bar.
+The typical control pressure while the opening is 0 bar.
 Enough pressure differential is required so that the operating pressure is able to open the sleeve.

-- Closing: During closing of the pinch valve, the control pressure has to be more than the operating pressure.
+- Closing: During the closing of the pinch valve, the control pressure has to be more than the operating pressure.
 In absence of enough pressure differential, the control pressure may not be able to overcome the operating pressure and close the valve by pushing the sleeve.

 Design temperature: The valve material should be able to withstand the minimum and maximum temperatures that are expected for the application.